soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "placeholder" : "Enter a description for your app" }) %>
 ```
-soa.cm.textBoxFormRow
+soa.cm.textBoxFormRow<br/>
-•   `textBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `textBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.textBoxFormRow({
 "name" : "appid",